ccbogel/QualCoder/README.md

 2. Then `cd` to the QualCoder folder.

-For example you might be in this folder, where you unzipped QualCoder:
+For example, you may now be in this folder, where you unzipped QualCoder:

 yourcomputer:~Downloads/QualCoder-3.8.2